-Proposed financing for the replacement of conventional tray dryers with energy efficient Hybrid Solar Tray Dryers is made considering a debt equity ratio of 3:1, which is normally allowed by financial institutions for financing energy efficiency projects.
+Proposed financing for the replacement of conventional tray dryers with energy efficient tray dryers is made considering a debt equity ratio of 3:1, which is normally allowed by financial institutions for financing energy efficiency projects.
 On the basis of debt equity ratio of 3:1 the promoter's contribution works out to 25% of the project cost and the balance would be term loan from the Bank / Fls.